TerrySimBar/heart_disease_predictor_app/README.md

 Our organization is contracted to develop an application which can be used as a baseline for primary care doctors to use to generate codes to make cardiology referrals.
 <br>

-The application features a navigation bar with buttons to navigate to external resources such as a manual and code book, and pages for making referrals and requesting authorization for referrals when they are not recommended but believed to be necessary.
+The application features a navigation bar with buttons to navigate to external resources such as a manual and code book.
+Users can also navigate to webpages for making referrals or requesting authorization for referrals that are not recommended but believed to be necessary.
 <br>

 <br>